PeterKassenaar/ng-testing/README.md

 # Angular Unit Testing Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
 It's purpose is to demonstrate different ways of testing classes, services and components in Angular.
 The project itself is just a plain CLI-project.
-It doesn't do anything.
+It doesn't do much, except for showing some components that you write tests for in the workshops.

+This project belongs to the course `Angular Fundamentals / Advanced` by Peter Kassenaar.

 ## Running unit tests